 Like most things, when it comes to gardening, there is no one right way to do things - and what works one year, may not work the next.
 There is definitely a science to gardening, but there are so many variables that are out of our control that all we can do is keep experimenting and continue to learn from our own and other people's experiences.

 We've compiled a list of some of the resources we've found particularly helpful.
 We've also included a few pages that detail different gardening methods we've used at Curly Community Garden.
 The list is by no means comprehensive and we don't pretend to be experts or have all the answers, but we hope that others might be able learn something from our successes - and failures.
 It's also a great way for us to keep track of them!

-We plan to keep adding to this list of resources, so why not bookmark the page and check it out from time to time?
+We hope to keep adding to this list of resources, so why not bookmark the page and check it out from time to time?

 Keen to learn more about the science of gardening?

-For more information, visit the University of Tasmania Science of Gardening page.
+For more information, visit the University of Tasmania Certificate in Sustainable Living page.